 I’ve explained before how term life insurance is a good fit for most families.
-However, families that include dependents with special needs will likely find that whole life insurance is a better way to help ensure their financial security.
+However, families that include dependents with special needs will likely find that the benefits of whole life insurance is a better way to ensure their financial security.

 If your child (or relative) with a disability requires ongoing care for their entire lifetime, your insurance needs are different from most families.
 Your financial responsibility to your child extends their entire lives.
 Chances are good that they’ll outlive you.